 Share copies of your medical records with your legal team to determine the type, amount, and duration of benefits you qualify to receive.
-Your attorney can help you determine if the injury you sustained qualifies for workers’ compensation benefits.
+Your construction accident attorney can help you determine if the injury you sustained qualifies for workers’ compensation benefits.

 Time Plays An Important Role In Filing And Collecting Workers’ Compensation